As schools everywhere go virtual, a military academy in rural Virginia opens in person. Will it work?

 “I’m impressed,” Black said softly — and, two weeks into Fishburne’s grand experiment, he was.
 The all-male private military boarding school in Waynesboro, whose 1879 founding makes it one of the oldest in the country, has reopened its doors for in-person instruction amid the coronavirus pandemic, relying on its small size — just 117 students in grades seven to 12 — rural location and military-style discipline to prevent the spread of infection.

 So far, it’s working: As of late August, Fishburne, which is a nonprofit institute, had no cases of the virus.
-There has not been a single elevated temperature, although staffers take student and teacher temperatures daily.
+There has not been a single elevated temperature, although staffers take students’ and teachers’ temperatures daily.

 “These guys,” Black said, surveying the line of sweaty boys staggering into the dormitories at 5:30 a.m. on a recent Friday, “they’re conditioned more than their contemporaries to say, ‘Okay, we’ll do what we got to do.’ ”